Career Opportunities

 CanopyTax or simply Canopy is our workflow software.
 We chose them for two big reasons- it captures all email to and from the client, so if Bob emails the client and Suzie emails the client, Naomio can also see what was communicated before she does or asks for something silly.
 The other thing Canopy does is directly pull transcripts from the IRS.
 Yeah, that’s pretty cool.

-QuickBooks Online is the only accounting platform that we support.
+QuickBooks Online and Xero, and REIHub (for our rental propery owners) are the only accounting platforms that we support.
 No, we will not use Logmein or some other nonsense screenshare so you can continue to use Desktop from 2012.
 Yuck!
 We also don’t accept QB data files for tax return preparation.
-We will happily download financial statements from QBO, Xero, Waveapps, Freshbooks and the like… but our Accounting Services Team only supports QBO.
+We will happily download financial statements from Waveapps, Freshbooks and the like… but our Accounting Services Team only supports QBO, Xero and REIHub.

 Committees